 A person can use all of them in a rush.
 It slows down the recreation enjoyment.
-What if one wants switching to gaming from something like enjoying a TV show?
+What if one wants to switch to gaming from something like enjoying a TV show?
 One needs to switch off the set-top box to disable the HDMI input.
 Then activate the gaming console using a controller to play.

 Modern TVs do not need to switch off the gaming console or set-top box for freeing the HDMI input.
 The reason is none other than HDMI-CEC.
 One can change every input through a single remote in all connected devices simultaneously.

 Moreover, the process is significantly fast and hassle-free.
 Users can redirect devices to devices effortlessly because of HDMI-CEC.
-Earlier they needed manual interventions which were quite a hectic.
+Earlier they needed manual interventions which were quite hectic.

-With HDMI-CEC feature, one can navigate to all connected devices like gaming consoles, media devices, a set-top box from only the TV remote.
+With the HDMI-CEC feature, one can navigate to all connected devices like gaming consoles, media devices, and a set-top box from only the TV remote.
 However, all devices must have HDMI-CEC compatibility.
 Otherwise, there will be no result.

 Similarly, one can stream using Chromecast by using the present HDMI input.
 Earlier, all these interventions were manual which fostered the clutter.
-Currently, users can take full advantage of it since HDMI-CEC is available in many modern TVs.
+Currently, users can take full advantage of it since HDMI-CEC is available on many modern TVs.

 Till now, the reader may think that it is completely a hardware feature.
 Rather, it is both hardware and software features at the same time.
-HDMI consortium introduced CEC feature in 2006.
+HDMI consortium introduced the CEC feature in 2006.

 It made hardware implementation mandatory in HDMI interfaces.
 However, the TV manufacturers got the discretion to implement the software and most of them did not do it until 2015.
 Otherwise, there could have been a bigger revolution earlier.

-One can notice that almost every TV has now HDMI-CEC interface but it does not have the software implementation to enable it.
+One can notice that almost every TV has now an HDMI-CEC interface but it does not have the software implementation to enable it.
 Even Google introduced the HDMI-CEC feature on Android TV in 2007.
 On the other hand, it is necessary that some Android TV OS such as Mi TV (India) does not support advanced HDMI-CEC.
 It is quite disappointing.